dante-lafranchi/cse15l-lab-reports/lab-report-5-week-9.md

 Lines 28-31: These lines didn't run because the condition for the if statement on line 27 for false.

-Line 33: The standard output was
+Line 33: The standard error was
 ```
 JUnit version 4.13.2
 .E..E.